 Vision Zero and Psychosocial Wellbeing

 A healthy psychosocial working environment is the driving force that enables your employees to work together as a team.
-It safeguards their mental health, and strengthens both productivity and creativity.
-But a positive psychosocial environment does not happen by chance – it requires active effort and conscious decisions to ensure good, healthy working conditions.
+It helps to ensure their mental health and strengthens both productivity and creativity.
+But a positive psychosocial environment does not happen by itself – it requires active effort and conscious decisions to ensure good and healthy working conditions.

 Break down organisational silos and barriers

-In many organisations, HR is responsible for supporting the development of the psychosocial working environment, while health and safety representatives typically focus on health and safety issues.
-HR departments often have considerable experience supporting employees, but may be less familiar with systematically developing a safe and healthy physical work environment.
-Conversely, health and safety representatives may have limited experience addressing psychosocial factors.
+In many organisations, HR is responsible for supporting the development of the psychosocial working environment, while safety and health representatives typically focus on safety and health issues.
+HR departments often have considerable experience supporting employees, but may be less familiar with systematically developing a safe and healthy physical working environment.
+Conversely, safety and health representatives may have limited experience addressing psychosocial factors.

-By breaking down these organisational silos and uniting safety, health, and psychosocial wellbeing in a single, integrated strategy, you can achieve greater efficiency and synergy throughout your workplace.
+By breaking down the organisational silos and uniting safety, health, and psychosocial wellbeing in a single, integrated strategy, it is possible to achieve greater efficiency and synergy throughout the workplace.

 How we support you with Vision Zero and psychosocial wellbeing

-We identify your organisation’s current maturity level regarding psychosocial prevention and guide your next steps towards a healthier, more robust working environment.
-Our services include digital assessments as well as workshops, supporting HSE professionals, employees, and leaders at all levels.
+We identify your organisation’s current level of prevention within the psychosocial working environment and guide your next steps towards a healthier and stronger working environment.
+Our services include electronic assessments and workshops as well as supporting OSH professionals, employees, and leaders at all levels.

-• Quantitative mapping of your organisation’s current maturity within psychosocial prevention
+• Quantitative mapping of your organisation’s current level of prevention within the psychosocial working environment

-• Self-evaluation of individual roles and contributions in promoting psychosocial wellbeing
+• Self-asessment of individual roles and contributions in promoting psychosocial wellbeing

 • Proactive goals for psychosocial wellbeing

-• Roles and responsibilities in psychosocial wellbeing and the 7 Golden Rules
+• Roles and responsibilities within psychosocial wellbeing and the 7 Golden Rules

 Konsulent fra Human House taler om Vision Zero og et godt psykisk arbejdsmiljø

-Use Vision Zero to promote psychosocial wellbeing in your workplace
+Use Vision Zero to promote psychosocial wellbeing at your workplace

-Vision Zero enables your organisation to take psychosocial working environment management to the next level.
+With Vision Zero, your organisation can take the psychosocial working environment to the next level.
 Vision Zero is about systematically preventing challenges – including those related to mental health and wellbeing.
 No matter where your organisation is on its journey, Vision Zero helps you move from reactive solutions to pro-active and targeted actions.

-Based on the Vision Zero Maturity Scale Model, you can determine the current level of psychosocial prevention in your organisation:
+Based on the Vision Zero Maturity Scale Model, you can determine the current level of prevention within the psychosocial working environment in your organisation:

-• The creative level: Psychosocial wellbeing is fully integrated into management practices with an ongoing, daily focus.
+• The creative level: The psychosocial working environment is fully integrated into management practices with an ongoing, daily focus.
 The organisation seeks to be the best workplace to attract and retain both leaders and employees.

 • The proactive level: The organisation prioritises psychosocial wellbeing, seeking to prevent psychosocial challenges before they occur.